kottans/frontend/tasks/js-basics.md

 1. [Intro to JS](https://www.udacity.com/course/intro-to-javascript--ud803)

 1. [freecodecamp Algorithm Scripting Challenges](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting)
-   - finish first half of the course (11 lessons) and save a screenshot.
+   - finish first half of the course (11 lessons) and save a screenshot
+   - note that for _Intermediate Algorithms Scripting: **Pig Latin**_ exercise English letter **Y** is considered a consonant
+   - use hints available on freecodecamp at each exercise as the first resort when you feel stuck

 Finish the subtasks (1) and (2) above.